katsunori-waragai/jetson-llm-docker/README.md

   - https://github.com/Megvii-BaseDetection/YOLOX
   - object detection
 ## Note
-- Each folder does not contain original repository.  git push --set-upstream origin feature/torch2trt-in-dockerfile
+- Each folder does not contain original repository.
 - In some folders model are converted into TensorRT.

 ## Troubleshooting